rfbergeron/bompiler/doc/IDEAS.md

 Instructions and operands should be stored as numbers and unions of the different addressing modes.

+The new format will be a union whose members are structs which roughly correspond to the different addressing modes under AMD64.
+These members are:

+#### `MODE_IMMEDIATE`
+Operand will be an immediate value, stored as a `uintmax_t`.

+#### `MODE_DIRECT`
+Operand will be a label/address, with an offset.
+Offset will be zero if no offset is necessary.

+#### `MODE_INDIRECT`
+Operand will be a single register, with an offset.
+Offset will be zero if no offset is necessary.

+#### `MODE_SCALE_X`
+Operand will be two registers, a base and a scaled index, along with an offset.
+Offset will be zero if no offset is necessary. `X` indicates what value the index will be scaled by.

+The enum member that indicates the addressing mode will also have a number of flags that indicate the width of the registers in the indirect and scale modes.
+These flags will be stored in bits 3 and 4 for the base/single register, and in bits 5 and 6 for the index register.

+The low three bits (0, 1, and 2) being zero indicates that no addressing mode was selected.
+This indicates an invalid state or a freshly initialized operand.

+### Addressing Struct/Union Members
+The `offset` member of `SymbolValue` is already used to represent the offset of the members of structs and unions.
+This usage is fine and can be used as-is to address members of global structs that are not nested, but is unsuitable for accessing members of structs on the stack or for accessing members of nested structs in any case.

+We could use one `mov`/`lea` per arrow/struct reference operator, or we could collapse these moves into a single instruction by taking the sum of the offsets at generation time.
+This would require its own separate function.

+Perhaps at a later date I will perform the offset calculation at generation time as an optimization, but for now multiple instructions are fine.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a